A beginner guitar kit is the ideal first purchase for any learner, ensuring you have everything you’ll need to start playing, right in one box.

 - Available in 2 Options: Black & Blue

-Many people want to explore an instrument out of curiosity, not certain if they will continue or move on.
+Many people want to explore an instrument out of curiosity, uncertain if they will continue or move on.
 If you fall in that category, you can save some money by opting for a cheaper bundle like Smartxchoices to thwart any buyer’s remorse.
-It may be simple but it covers all the bases, and the components are prudent and sturdy for the price.
+It may be simple, but it covers all your bases, and the components are prudent and sturdy for the price.

-The strat-styled double-cutaway electric guitar is decent if the oddly shaped headstock doesn’t bother you.
-The three single coil pickups and 3-way selector can conjure some decent tones but there is an inherent ‘tinny-ness’ to the highs that you can’t dial out easily.
+The Strat-styled double-cutaway electric guitar is decent if the oddly-shaped headstock doesn’t bother you.
+The three single-coil pickups and 3-way selector can conjure some decent tones, but there is an inherent ‘tinny-ness’ to the highs that you easily can’t dial out.
 The intonation and action need some work before you start playing seriously, but it plays okay out of the box.
 It would be best to get the guitar professionally set up before you start using it.

 All other accessories share the same ‘great-for-the-price’ quality with the exception of the fragile nylon gig bag, which is probably going to the be the first casualty in the bundle (though you can get a good quality gig bag for under $20).
 The price tag is one of the key factors in recommending this product.
 It teeters on a delicate balance of cost and quality without tipping over.
-Honestly, it won’t get any better if you look for something cheaper because any further compromise in component quality will really tarnish your playing experience.
+Honestly, you won’t find any better if searching for something cheaper, because any further compromise in component quality will really tarnish your playing experience.

-Verdict: The Smartxchoices Beginners Kit is one of those throwaway price kits that you buy and discard in a year, but one that holds fort long enough for you to decide how serious you are about the instrument once you start playing.
+Verdict: The Smartxchoices Beginners Kit is one of those throwaway price kits that you buy and discard in a year, but it should hold for long enough for you to decide how serious you are about the instrument.